 Digestive complications are also common, and may be caused by weak and stretchy connective tissue in the gut which makes peristalsis less efficient (peristalsis is the contraction and relaxation of muscles which moves food through the digestive tract).
 Another possible cause is a malfunction of the autonomic (involuntary) nervous system.

 Fatigue is a frequent concern in many musculoskeletal conditions (musculoskeletal conditions are degenerative or inflammatory conditions causing pain and impair normal function).
 Pain causing poor sleep patterns or poor quality sleep is thought to be a possible cause of this.
 An autonomic (involuntary) nervous system malfunction could also be a factor.

-Symptoms of EDS Hypermobility type include:
+Symptoms of hypermobile EDS include: